apollo

 0

-CAROVERINE belongs to the class 'antispasmodics', which is used for the treatment of smooth muscle spasms and tinnitus.
+Caroverine is used to treat smooth muscle spasms and tinnitus.
 Smooth muscle spasm is a condition where involuntary contraction of intestinal muscle takes place.
 Tinnitus is a ringing or buzzing noise in one or both ears that may be constant or come and go, often associated with hearing loss.
 This medicine is also used in the treatment of certain cerebral circulatory disorders.

-CAROVERINE contains 'caroverine', which is an oto-neuroprotective (inner ear protective) medication.
+Caroverine contains 'caroverine, ' an oto-neuroprotective (inner ear protective) medication.
 It works by blocking the action of a chemical messenger in the brain (glutamate), thereby reducing the severity of tinnitus.
 It also acts as a smooth muscle relaxant with calcium-channel blocking properties used in conditions associated with painful smooth muscle spasms.

-CAROVERINE can be taken with or without food.
-Do not alter the dose without your doctor’s advice.
+Caroverine can be taken with or without food.
+Do not alter the dose without your doctor's advice.
 However, your doctor may prescribe a dose based on your health condition.
 This medicine may cause certain common side effects such as headache, nausea, dryness in the mouth and dizziness.
-CAROVERINE resolves these side effects on its own.
-Contact your doctor right away if these symptoms do not go away or get worsen.
+Caroverine resolves these side effects on its own.
+Contact your doctor right away if these symptoms do not go away or worsen.

 Medicinal Benefits